-Per OSHA, Contractors and employers who perform construction work must comply with standards in 29 CFR 1926, Subpart C, General Safety and Health Provisions, as well as other applicable standards as noted by OSHA.
+Per OSHA, contractors and employers who perform construction work must comply with standards in 29 CFR 1926, Subpart C, General Safety and Health Provisions, as well as other applicable standards as noted by OSHA.

 Follow OSHA’s three simple steps for fall protection safety while working on roofs.

 Begin by deciding how the job will be done, what tasks will be involved, and what safety equipment may be needed to complete each task.
-Inform others about fall protection safety requirements around the work environment by posting fall protection signs.
+Inform others about fall protection safety requirements in the work environment by posting fall protection signs.

 For example, when workers are on the roof of a building, think about all the different fall hazards, such as holes or skylights and leading edges, then plan and select fall protection suitable to that work, such as personal fall arrest systems (PFAS) and checking OSHA requirements.
 If equipment is not safe, lock it out with worksite lockouts.

 All workers performing work six feet or more above lower levels are at risk for serious injury or death and must be provided with fall protection.
 Issuing the right equipment for the job is critical for the safety of workers.
-Providing the right type of ladders, scaffolds, and safety gear like PPE is key to fall protection safety protect workers from falls.
+Providing the right type of ladders, scaffolds, and safety gear like PPE is key to fall protection safety to protect workers from falls.

 Post PPE signs on the job site to ensure everyone that enters the area is well-aware of the equipment they need to wear to stay safe.

-Construction workers must be trained to use required equipment, safely.
+Construction workers must be trained to use required equipment safely.
 It’s the responsibility of the employer to train workers to recognize hazards, in addition to how to use ladders, scaffolds, fall protection systems, and other equipment while performing their job.